uiceds/syllabus/manuscript.md

 The homework for Module 1 covers the required readings and lectures and is available [here](https://prairielearn.engr.illinois.edu/pl/course_instance/89830/assessment/2215179/).
 General information about homework assignments is [here](#homeworks-and-exams).

-**The homework for this module is due by Thu 8/27/2020, 12:00 CDT for 110% credit, by Tue 9/1/2020, 12:00 CDT for 100% credit, and by Thu 9/10/2020, 12:00 CDT for 80% credit.**
+**The homework for this module is due by Thu 8/27/2020, 12:00 CDT for 110% credit, by Sun 9/6/2020, 23:59 CDT for 100% credit, and by Sun 9/20/2020, 23:59 CDT for 80% credit.**

 #### Module 1 Topics for Zoom Meetings

-* Introduction, syllabus, and getting to know one another ([slides](https://docs.google.com/presentation/d/1U-xdr_lPprNl5HiMTZ-pG0p9lRhR9FR0zMF3pwzVPjw/edit?usp=sharing))
+* Tue 8/25/2020, 12:00 CDT: Introduction, syllabus, and getting to know one another ([slides](https://docs.google.com/presentation/d/1U-xdr_lPprNl5HiMTZ-pG0p9lRhR9FR0zMF3pwzVPjw/edit?usp=sharing))
-* Discussion of readings and technology check: installing Python and related tools ([notes](https://github.com/uiceds/syllabus/blob/master/modules/module1/demo/README.md))
+* Thu 8/27/2020, 12:00 CDT: Discussion of readings and technology check: installing Python and related tools ([notes](https://github.com/uiceds/syllabus/blob/master/modules/module1/demo/README.md))